theopenlane/core/config/README.md

-# Openlane Configuration and Secret Management
+# Openlane Configuration

-This directory contains the auto-generated configuration files and secret management resources for Openlane deployment automation.
+This directory contains the auto-generated configuration files and deployment automation resources for Openlane.

 ## Overview

-The configuration system provides automated generation of Helm values and secret management resources from Go configuration structures.
+The configuration system provides automated generation of Helm values from Go configuration structures.
 It bridges the gap between the core configuration repository and the deployment infrastructure (openlane-infra) by:

 1. **Auto-generating Helm-compatible values** from Go struct definitions
-2. **Separating sensitive values** for secure secret management
-3. **Creating External Secrets resources** for automated secret injection
-4. **Integrating with Kubernetes External Secrets** so sensitive data stays in GCP Secret Manager
+2. **Omitting sensitive values** from generated Helm values (env examples keep variable names as placeholders)
-5. **Automating pull request creation** when configuration changes
+3. **Automating pull request creation** when configuration changes
-6. **Sending Slack notifications** for team awareness and approval workflows
+4. **Sending Slack notifications** for team awareness and approval workflows

 ## Generated Files

 ### Core Configuration Files

-- **`helm-values.yaml`** - Complete Helm values with comments, schema annotations, and External Secrets configuration (sensitive fields are excluded and managed via External Secrets)
+- **`helm-values.yaml`** - Complete Helm values with comments and schema annotations (sensitive fields are excluded)
 - **`config.example.yaml`** - Example configuration file showing all available options
 - **`configmap-config-file.yaml`** - Helm template that embeds a rendered `config.yaml` for pods to mount directly (preferred for Kubernetes deployments)

-### Secret Management Resources

-- **`external-secrets/`** - Helm templates for automated secret injection
-  - `external-secrets.yaml` - Dynamic template that creates ExternalSecrets based on values configuration
-  - Used by the Helm chart to pull secrets from GCP Secret Manager into the application

 ## How It Works